LakshyaRoy/Quencil-test-project-/README.md

 ## Quencil Website
-his website is designed to explore various sections such as Home, Career Camp, Technical Course, Non-Technical Course, Training Journey, and Contact Us.
+This website is designed to explore various sections such as Home, Career Camp, Technical Course, Non-Technical Course, Training Journey, and Contact Us.
 Just a Demo website For the Company.
 ## Tech Stack

 The following technologies were used to develop this website: